andreasblendorio/user_api/README.md

 - MySQL rdbms
 - Swagger UI (optional, for documentation)

-for further more precise requirements you can refer to the requirements.txt file provided in this folder.
+for further and more precise requirements you can refer to the requirements.txt file provided in this folder.

 ## Installation